Does your mattress keep slipping?

 As our mattresses age, it’s common for surfaces to become uneven.
 This creates fewer points of friction.
-So the solution here is to get the mattress surface as even as possible.
+So, the solution here is to get the mattress surface as even as possible.

-Or to fill in the gaps underneath.
+Or to fill in the gaps underneath, for example.

 For this, we’ll need to add a gripper sandwich.
 Try adding a blanket, or a few bath towels, sandwiched in between two gripper pads.